-I decided to finally give in and check out Jewelmint, a jewelry subscription service.
+I’ve been looking at jewelry and came across Get Name Necklace and Jewelmint.
+I finally decided to finally give in and check out Jewelmint, a jewelry subscription service.
 The service provides “Limited Edition, Original Designs by Kate Bosworth & Cher Coulter!”.
 After you set up an account you create a style profile and the site provides suggestions that best match your personal style.
 Each piece is $29.99 and includes free shipping and the jewelry is limited edition so it changes from month to month.
 If you don’t want to buy any pieces during a particular month you can skip that month between the first and the fifth, on the sixth day your card is charged $29.99 which is good for one piece jewelry – but of course you have the option to order more pieces.
 If you choose not to buy anything after you card has been charged the credit remains on your account for future use.

 I’ll be the first to admit it, I am not a huge fan of costume jewelry.
 I usually go for small delicate pieces, preferably white gold and diamonds or sometimes silver.
 But I did manage to find a two pieces that I really liked so I ordered them.
 My package arrived extremely quickly, in two days, and each piece of jewelry arrived in an adorable mint-colored box tied with a thin satin bow.
 I’m huge on presentation so I was impressed at how pretty the packaging was.